danjlawson/pcapred/README.md

 ## Limitations

-As there is no parallelisation or memory management, it will take around 7 hours to process all 500K UK Biobank participants.
+There is no parallelisation or memory management.
+It takes around 6-7 hours to process all 500K UK Biobank participants.
 You will need about 32Gb of memory.

 Merging is currently done best on IDs.